 A police report will usually contain statements from drivers involved in an accident as well as statements from any potential eyewitnesses to an accident.
 In some cases, officers will inaccurately transcribe statements from drivers and witnesses.
 Accordingly, you may contact your reporting officer to politely request a correction to any inaccurate transcriptions that were recorded.

 Lastly, a police officer may fail to include a crucial statement or important fact pertaining to your accident in their report.
 For example, you may have told a police officer that you suffered a knee injury because of your crash.
-In that case, if the officer failed to include your statement in their report, our Massachusetts car accident lawyers can help correct their error of exclusion.
+In that case, if the officer failed to include your statement in their report, our Reading, MA car accident lawyers can help correct their error of exclusion.